What is the average lifespan of an air conditioner?

 While not an exact predictor, average lifespan is still a valuable piece of information.
 Here’s the average lifespan for different types of air conditioners:

-- Split System Condensers (outside unit) - 10 to 16 years, average 14 years
+- Split System Condensers (outside unit) - 10 to 16 years, average 14 years, or 11 years in South Florida

-- Split System Air Handler (inside unit) - 14 to 18 years, average 17 years
+- Split System Air Handler (inside unit) - 14 to 18 years, average 17 years, or 14 years in South Florida

 - Window Air Conditioner - 5 to 8 years, average 7 years